toml-lang/toml/toml.md

 member_since = 1999-08-04
 ```

-Dotted keys define everything to the left of each dot as a table.
-Since tables
+Dotted keys define a super-table for each name to the left of each dot that
+doesn't have a table yet.
+Such tables' definitions end before the next table
-cannot be defined more than once, redefining such tables using a `[table]`
+header (or EOF).
+Since tables cannot be defined more than once, redefining such
-header is not allowed.
-Likewise, using dotted keys to redefine tables already
+tables using a `[table]` header is not allowed.
+Likewise, using dotted keys to
-defined in `[table]` form is not allowed.
+redefine tables already defined in `[table]` form is not allowed.
+The `[table]`

-The `[table]` form can, however, be used to define sub-tables within tables
+form can, however, be used to define sub-tables within tables defined via
-defined via dotted keys.
+dotted keys.

 ```toml
 [fruit]